EnJiang/colorFlood/README.md

   And there is a simple way to measure how well you play, which is the sum of moves your made to get a one-colored board.<br>
   [You can play it here.](http://unixpapa.com/floodit/)<br>
   Update at 2017/11/17: The problem is [proven](http://www.bris.ac.uk/news/2010/6945.html) to be NP-hard, meaning (almost...) no polynomial solution, however if a nice, namely admissible heuristic could be found, we might still get a optimal solution in acceptable time.
 As a result I might focus on A* algorithm from now on.
+  Update at 2018/05/02: I tried A* already and the result is fairly good.
+The admissible version of my heuristic is too slow, so I used a non-admissible one, but I still got result far better than greedy and myself.
+Unfortunately I lost the code so I will rebuild it and upload it to github.<br>
+  Also I am working on a deep leaning based approach to solve this problem.

 # What is this repo?
   I am trying to do several things...<br>